 Agnes Benidickson Tricolour Award

-- The Agnes Benidickson Tricolour Award and induction in the Tricolour Society is the highest tribute that can be paid to a student for valuable and distinguished service to the University in non-athletic, extra-curricular activities.
-Such service may have been confined to a single field, or it may have taken the form of a significant contribution over a wide range of activities.
+- The Agnes Benidickson Tricolour Award (ABTA) and induction into the Tricolour Society is the highest tribute that can be paid to a Queen’s University student for value and distinguished service, leadership, character, and community impact.

 - The award is named in honour of Dr. Agnes Benidickson who was Chancellor of Queens University from 1980 until 1996.